MuhammetSonmez/secret-chat-service/README.md

 ## Project Description
 Secret Chat Service allows users to communicate securely using a custom encryption key.
 If the encryption key is changed, all previous messages are deleted to ensure maximum privacy.

+In an era where data privacy is frequently compromised, this project provides a secure and decentralized way for individuals to communicate without relying on third-party services.
+By allowing users to control their own encryption keys, Secret Chat Service ensures that conversations remain private and inaccessible to unauthorized parties.
+The automatic deletion of messages when the encryption key changes further enhances security by preventing unauthorized access to old conversations.

 ## Features
 - End-to-end encryption: Users can securely chat using a custom encryption key.
 - Dynamic encryption key: If the key is changed, previous conversations are automatically erased.